 E11 Error Code

-What It Means: The appliance isn’t filling with water during the wash part of the cycle.
+What It Means: The appliance is not filling with water specifically during the wash cycle.

-How to Fix It: Ensure that the water tap is turned on.
-Check for kinks or blocks in the inlet hose or mesh filter.
-If this doesn’t work, replace the water inlet valve.
+How to Fix It: Ensure the water tap is on.
+Check the inlet hose and mesh filter for debris.
+If these are clear, the water inlet valve is likely faulty and needs replacement.

 E12 Error Code

-What It Means: There is no water filling during the rinsing part of the cycle.
+What It Means: The machine is not filling with water during the rinse cycle.

-How to Fix It: Ensure that the water tap is on, and the inlet hose and mesh filter are clear.
-Remove any kinks.
-If this doesn’t work, replace the water inlet valve.
+How to Fix It: Verify the water supply is on.
+Clear any kinks from the inlet hose.
+Clean the mesh filter on the valve.
+If the issue persists, replace the water inlet valve.

 E13 Error Code

-What It Means: There is a leak, and the water level is decreasing.
+What It Means: The machine detects a leak, causing the water level to drop unexpectedly.

-How to Fix It: Ensure that the drain hose is at the correct height.
-It shouldn’t be below the water level in the drum.
-This will prevent natural siphoning.
-Check the hose for leaks, too.
-You should also inspect the pressure tube for wear and tear.
-Also check the pressure chamber for blockages.
-If necessary, you might need to replace the pressure sensor and/or the main printed circuit board (PCB).
+How to Fix It: Check the drain hose height.
+If it is lower than the water level in the drum, it causes siphoning.
+Inspect the hose for physical leaks or cracks.
+Check the pressure tube for wear and the pressure chamber for blockages.
+You may need to replace the pressure sensor or the main printed circuit board (PCB).

 E20 Error Code

-What It Means: The water isn’t draining at the programmed time.
+What It Means: The washer is not draining water within the programmed time limit.

 E21 Error Code

-What It Means: The machine isn’t draining between the washing and rinsing part of the cycle.
+What It Means: The machine failed to drain between the wash and rinse cycles.

 E22 Error Code

-What It Means: The water isn’t draining after the rinse cycle, and the machine can’t continue with the spin cycle.
+What It Means: The water did not drain after the rinse cycle, preventing the spin cycle from starting.

-How to Fix It: Check the drain pump filter and hoses for blockages and kinks.
-Check the electrical panel and ensure there are no faults.
-If necessary, replace the drain pump and/or the main PCB.
+How to Fix It: Check the drain pump filter for debris like coins or lint. distinct hoses for blockages.
+If the drain system is clear, inspect the electrical panel for faults.
+You may need to replace the drain pump or the main PCB.

 E23 Error Code

-What It Means: There is incongruence between the drain pump triac sensing and the triac status.
+What It Means: There is a signal mismatch regarding the drain pump triac.

-How to Fix It: Check the resistance on the drain pump.
-Next, check the wiring.
-Fix any notable faults.
-If that doesn’t work, you will need to replace the main PCB.
+How to Fix It: Check the resistance on the drain pump with a multimeter.
+Inspect the wiring harness for damage.
+If the wiring and pump are sound, replace the main PCB.

 E24 Error Code

-What It Means: There is a fault in the sensing circuit of the drain pump triac — a wrong input signal has gone to the microprocessor.
+What It Means: There is a fault in the sensing circuit of the drain pump triac.

 E25 Error Code

-What It Means: There was a wrong input signal to the microprocessor.
+What It Means: The microprocessor received a wrong input signal regarding the drain pump.

 E31 Error Code

-What It Means: The pressure switch is faulty.
-The frequency is out of limits.
+What It Means: The electronic pressure switch is faulty, sending a frequency reading that is out of limits.

-How to Fix It: Inspect the wiring and fix any faults.
-If that doesn’t work, replace the pressure switch.
-If the error code persists, you will need to replace the main PCB.
+How to Fix It: Inspect the wiring to the pressure switch.
+If the wiring is good, replace the pressure switch.
+If the error code persists, replace the main PCB.

 E32 Error Code

-What It Means: There’s a problem with the pressure switch calibration.
-The frequency of the switch isn’t stable during the draining phase.
+What It Means: The pressure switch is not calibrating correctly.
+The frequency is unstable during the draining phase.

 E35 Error Code